stefanosbaros/Multiple-linear-regression-with-interactions-for-prediction-of-electricity-consumption/README.md

 ## Project description

-Forecasting electric load accurately lies at the heart of  power  system  operation  routines  such  as  economic  dispatch and optimal power flow.
-For this reason, there is a lot of interest  on  developing  accurate  models for  predicting  electric  load  over  recent  years.
-Prior  art  in  this domain used time-series and linear regression as means for developing good  forecasting  models.
-In this project, we use multiple regression with interaction effects and cyclical features encoding to develop a new model that can accurately predict electric load from several features including the temperature.
-We  validate  different versions of our  model  and  quantify  their  performance  via both standard  goodness-of-fit-criteria such as the adjusted $R^2$ as well as criteria that rely on the prediction error.
+Electric load forecasting lies at the heart of  power  system  operation  routines  such  as  economic  dispatch and optimal power flow.
+This sparked a lot of interest in recent years in  developing  accurate  models for  predicting  electric  load.
+Prior  art  in  this domain employed time-series and linear regression as means for developing good  forecasting  models.
+In this project, we use ** multiple regression with interaction effects and cyclical features encoding** to develop a new model that can accurately predict electric load from several features including the temperature.
+We  test our full model and different reduced-order models that arise after restricting the number of features  and  quantify  their  performance  via both standard  **goodness-of-fit-criteria** such as the adjusted $R^2$ as well as criteria that rely on the **prediction error**.

 ## Description of files